-In 2016, it was estimated that 4–5% of North Americans were involved in a consensual nonmonogamous relationship.
-Although nonmonogamy still remains widely stigmatized in its social perception, a study in the Journal of Social and Personal Relationships suggests that partners in open relationships are equally as satisfied, happy, and at the same level of well-being as those in monogamous relationships.
+To better understand, process, and proceed, it’s important to know what an open relationship actually entails.
+Both polyamory expert Elisabeth Sheff, Ph.D., and sex therapist Isadora Alman define an open relationship as one in which partners are free to engage in sexual, emotional, and/or romantic endeavors with other people outside the relationship.
+In 2016, it was estimated that 4–5 percent of North Americans were involved in a consensual nonmonogamous relationship.
+Although nonmonogamy remains widely stigmatized in its social perception, a study in the Journal of Social and Personal Relationships suggests that partners in open relationships are equally as satisfied and happy as those in monogamous relationships.

-In order to determine if an open relationship is the right kind of relationship for you, answer these five critical questions as honestly as possible.
+Read on to determine if an open relationship is the right kind of relationship for you.

-1. Why does your partner want an open relationship?
-If your partner wants to have an open relationship, then they should clearly explain the reasons why this is the case.
-For example, has your partner failed at monogamy in the past and would rather be upfront and open about his endeavors rather than having to sneak around?
-Does your partner feel as though her needs aren’t currently being met and wants to look outside your relationship to fulfill these desires?
+If your partner wants to have an open relationship, they should clearly explain the reasons why this is the case.
+Perhaps they've failed at monogamy in the past and would rather be upfront and open about their endeavors rather than having to sneak around.
+Or perhaps they feel as though their needs aren’t currently being met and want to look outside your relationship to fulfill these desires.

-2. Are you interested in being with other people?
 Upon hearing your partner’s reasons for wanting an open relationship, it’s important to ask yourself if you also feel as though you’d like to pursue other options outside of your current relationship.
-And if the answer is “yes,” then an open relationship may be something worth trying, especially since you and your partner can both be with other people while being totally open and honest with one another.
+If the answer is “yes,” then an open relationship may be something worth trying, especially since you and your partner can both be with other people while being totally open and honest with one another.

 When one person has agreed to consensual nonmonogamy under duress…the challenges become far more intense than they would be if everyone involved was truly consenting.

-But polyamory expert Elisabeth Sheff, Ph.D., shares a word of warning: "When one person has agreed to consensual nonmonogamy under duress—either they have been bullied or badgered until they give in, or they feel like they can’t say no but really do not want to be in an open relationship—the challenges become far more intense than they would be if everyone involved was truly consenting."
+But Sheff shares a word of warning: "When one person has agreed to consensual nonmonogamy under duress—either they have been bullied or badgered until they give in, or they feel like they can’t say 'no' but really do not want to be in an open relationship—the challenges become far more intense than they would be if everyone involved was truly consenting."

-3. Are you okay with one-sided monogamy?
-If you’re not interested in being with other people, you then have to ask yourself if you’d be okay with your partner going outside of your relationship while you remain monogamous.
+If you’re not interested in being with other people, ask yourself if you’d be okay with your partner going outside of your relationship while you remain monogamous.
 "That is where one wants or expects a monogamous relationship, is happy within those bonds, and the other partner isn’t," explains Alman.
-"If some sort of settlement can be negotiated—only casual outside sex and no love affairs, or only when out of town, etc.—there can be a truce."
+"If some sort of settlement can be negotiated—only casual outside sex and no love affairs or only when out of town, etc.—there can be a truce."

-It's important to keep in mind that there are open relationships where this is the case, and you have to be honest with yourself if this is something that you’d be able to handle.
-For example, if you’re someone who has a tendency to get jealous, then having to share your partner with others may not be the best choice for you.
+Keep in mind that there are open relationships where this is the case, and you have to be honest with yourself if this is something that you’d be able to handle.
+If you’re someone who tends to get jealous, then having to share your partner with others may not be the best choice for you.

-4. What is the state of your current relationship?
-If your partner wants an open relationship, it’s critical that the relationship you have with one another at this very moment is strong.
-In fact, many people mistakenly believe that opening up a relationship can be beneficial if they’re currently facing challenges as a couple, but a rocky relationship will likely crumble.
+If you're considering an open relationship, it’s critical that the relationship you have with one another at this very moment is strong.
+Many people mistakenly believe that opening up a relationship can be beneficial if they’re currently facing challenges as a couple, but, again, a rocky relationship will likely crumble.

 Given the complexity of negotiating and maintaining consensual nonmonogamous relationships, it is not a surprise that choosing it as a strategy to mend a damaged relationship generally does not end well.

 As Sheff puts it, "Given the complexity of negotiating and maintaining consensual nonmonogamous relationships, it is not a surprise that choosing it as a strategy to mend a damaged relationship generally does not end well."
-In a word, an open relationship isn’t a quick-fix or guaranteed remedy for a relationship that’s failing, so it shouldn’t be used as a crutch for an already broken connection.
+An open relationship isn’t a quick-fix or guaranteed remedy for a relationship that’s failing, so it shouldn’t be used as a crutch for an already broken connection.

 If you're not totally comfortable saying "yes" to an open relationship but you're also not quite ready to call it quits, Sheff floats an alternative idea: "When couples consider shifting from monogamy to consensual nonmonogamy and find it challenging, seeking some assistance from a professional counselor, therapist, or coach can help them to consider and negotiate alternatives."

-Remember, you get to determine the kind of relationship that you have with a partner.
-And if monogamy is a requirement for you, then you should find someone else who shares this requirement as well—just as your partner should find someone who’s totally on board with an open relationship.
+Remember, you get to determine the kind of relationship that you have.
+If monogamy is a requirement for you, then you should find someone else who shares this requirement as well—just as your partner should find someone who’s totally on board with an open relationship.